-For dog lovers, there are few things in life greater than obtaining a furry friend at home.
-But for Spring Valley renters, owning a dog can abruptly cause trouble.
-Not only do renters often encounter size or breed restrictions, pet fees, and so on, you also run the risk of your dog injuring someone, damaging the property, or worse.
-One technique to apply to minimize these risks is to choose a dog breed that fits not only your rental home but also your lifestyle.
-Even supposing all dog breeds can make great pets, not all of them are a good choice for renters.
-Depending on what you are seeking for in a furry companion, the following seven breeds are widely considered the best dog breeds for renters.
+Even while all dog breeds can make good pets, not all of them are excellent choices for renters.
+Picking a dog that your Spring Valley property manager approves of can be burdensome.
+Not only do renters need to meet size or breed restrictions, pet fees, and so on, but aside from that, you, indeed, also risk your dog injuring someone, damaging the property, or worse.
+One way to effectively help minimize these risks is to choose a dog breed that fits your rental home and your lifestyle.
+About what you are seeking in a furry companion, the following seven breeds are generally looked at as the best dog breeds for renters.

-The American Kennel Club ranking is the reason why the Boston terrier sits at the top of the list of the most excellent dogs for renters.
-Typically, Boston terriers are very smart and social dogs who respond well to training.
-They are as well on the tiny side, usually about 25 pounds, and are known as friendly to both people and other dogs.
+As a rule, Boston terriers are very astute and social dogs who respond well to training.
+They are as well on the small side, customarily about 25 pounds, and are highly known as friendly to both people and other dogs.
 Hence, they are often a top choice for renters since they get along well in many different circumstances.

 Cavalier King Charles Spaniel

-On the off chance that you are trying to find a lapdog, few breeds are appropriate for it than the Cavalier King Charles Spaniel.
+If you are seriously looking for a lap dog, a few breeds are better suited for it than the Cavalier King Charles Spaniel.
 These dogs bond very well with their favorite human, making them easy to train and eager to please.
-They are equally inclined to be very patient and good with children.
+They are similarly likely to be very patient and good with children.

-For professional couch potatoes, only a few dogs are well-suited to an easy-going lifestyle than the bulldog.
-These dogs are commonly quite calm and love to sleep all day, but do need regular exercise to stay healthy.
+Also known as professional couch potatoes, few dogs are better suited to an easy-going lifestyle than the bulldog.
+These dogs are most commonly pretty quiet and love to sleep all day but do need regular exercise to stay healthy.
 The Bulldog is a medium-sized breed that, in general, weighs between 40 and 50 pounds.
 This breed is recognized for being gentle, loyal, and courageous.
 Bulldogs are easy to train and make decent family pets.

 Another contender in the cuteness category is the dachshund.
-This breed is really technically a hound dog, which makes them eager sniffers.
-Nonetheless, they are likewise loyal and quick to respond to positive reinforcement during training.
-Though they do need exercise, those short little legs can only go so far, resulting in your walks together being fast and easy.
+This breed is technically a hound dog, which makes them ardent sniffers.
+Nonetheless, they are particularly loyal and very swift to respond to positive reinforcement during training.
+Even as they do need exercise, those short little legs can only go so far, making your walks together easy and short.

 Don’t let their small size fool you – Chihuahuas are big on energy and sass!
-As a breed, Chihuahuas are intelligent and seem to be fully aware of their extreme cuteness, which makes it indeed very important to train them properly when they’re young.
-If not for that, your Chihuahua may turn out to be the one in charge of your house.
+As a breed, Chihuahuas are intelligent and seem fully aware of their huge cuteness, which makes it very important to train them properly when they’re young.
+Otherwise, your Chihuahua could likely be in charge of your house.

-Now that you’ve understood the top breeds for renters, it is up to you to discover which dog best fits your personality, lifestyle, and rental situation.
-But in truth, regardless of which dog breed you consider, you are definitely going to find a loving and loyal companion to share your life with for several years to come.
+Now that you are informed of the top breeds for renters, it is up to you to find out which dog best fits your personality, lifestyle, and rental situation.
+But regardless of which dog breed you prefer, you are confident you’ll have a loving and loyal companion to share your life with for many years to come.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.